lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Jelsafan0** _(30-Sep-18 03:15 PM)_

-> I’d like to ask you a question.
+> I'd like to ask you a question.

 **TheBlade** _(30-Sep-18 03:15 PM)_

-> t!8ball Does Jim use his heat sensor to detect how many people are inside the toll booth?
+t!8ball Does Jim use his heat sensor to detect how many people are inside the toll booth?

 **Tatsumaki** _(30-Sep-18 03:15 PM)_